 What’s the difference between a project and an app?
-An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
+An app is a web application that does something – e.g., a blog system, a database of public records or a small poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.

 Your apps can live anywhere on your Python path.
 In

-this tutorial, we’ll create our poll app right next to your
+this tutorial, we’ll create our poll app in the same directory as your

-file so that it can be imported as its own top-level module, rather than a
+manage.py file so that it can be imported as its own top-level module,

 To create your app, make sure you’re in the same directory as